abhandaru/Game3/README.md

     var el = document.getElementById('game');
     var game = new Game(el);

 You can find complete examples in the <tt>test</tt> folder.
 A minified version of the library can be found in the build folder.
+Questions?
+Feel free to contact me or post an issue.